StvMy/WEB/README.md

 # WEB
-A simple website for an online shop
+A simple website for an online shop and admin page